lispparser/sexp-ruby/README.md

     (foo . ((bar . (baz . ())) . ()))

-isn't handled and gives a syntax error, even so they would be equivalent in a full sexp-ruby style parser.
+isn't handled and gives a syntax error.

-sexp-ruby isn't meant to be fast, but meant to be as verbose as possible, meaning it can give you the line and column of a given sexp-ruby and parse comments and whitespace as well if required.
+sexp-ruby isn't meant to be fast, but instead focuses on being as verbose as possible, meaning it builds a complete DOM'ish tree and can give the line and column of a given s-expression and parse comments and whitespace as well, thus allowing structural modifications of s-expression files while preserving the formating.

 Beside the basic parser sexp-ruby also contains a xschema-like verifier in the form of sexp::Schema and a simple helper in the form